Esieboma/Portfolio/README.md

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As a versatile data analyst, I skilled in Data Management, Data Analysis, Data visualization and statiscal analysis.
+*As a versatile data analyst, I am skilled in Data Management, Data Analysis, Data visualization and statiscal analysis.
 I am proficcient in the use of MS Excell, Power Query, Power BI and SQL.*

 <!--Section 2: List 3-4 key projects-->
 ## MY PORTFOLIO